 A: This Policy applies to all Covered Persons.
-This Policy also applies to members of any Covered Person's immediate family, persons with whom a Covered Person shares a household, persons who are an economic dependent of a Covered Person, and, unless otherwise determined by the Company, any other individuals or entities whose transactions in securities a Covered Person influences, directs or controls (including, e.g., a venture or other investment fund, if you influence, direct or control transactions by the For clarity, "immediate fund). family" includes grandparents, parents (and step-parents), spouses, domestic partners, siblings, children step-children) grandchildren, as well as parents-inlaws, siblings-in-laws, children-inlaw and all adoptive relationships.
+This Policy also applies to members of any Covered Person's immediate family, persons with whom a Covered Person shares a household, persons who are an economic dependent of a Covered Person, and, unless otherwise determined by the Company, any other individuals or entities whose transactions in securities a Covered Person influences, directs or controls (including, e.g., a venture or other investment fund, if you influence, direct or control transactions by the For clarity. "immediate fund). family" includes grandparents, parents (and step-parents), spouses, domestic partners, siblings, children (and step-children) and grandchildren, well as as parents-in-laws. siblings-in-laws. children-in-law and all adoptive relationships.